 Privileges for Alpine & Nordic Ski Patrollers

-As an Alpine or Nordic Patroller, you will receive a season ski pass at Mt.
-Bachelor.
+As an Alpine or Nordic Patroller, you will receive a season ski pass at Pine Knob.
 If you are married, your spouse and children under the age of 18 who live with you will also receive ski passes.
-Candidates ski free, during their training days.

 Privileges for Aid Room Patrollers

 We have a limited number of Aid Room Ski Patrol positions for those who have excellent OEC skills, but do not possess or choose to use the ski skills required of the “on-the-hill” ski patrol.
 The primary responsibility of Aid Room Ski Patrol is to staff Pine Knob’s first aid rooms in four hour shifts, providing OEC.
 Aid Room Patrollers receive a personal season ski pass at Pine Knob.
 If you are married, your spouse and children under the age of 18 may obtain a pass at a discounted price.